Ella22011/NewRobotRest/README.md

 # GROUP 16
 ### Ella Heikkinen
 - Made a new button to HTML form called "Play Music"
-  - Button calls a playmusic() function that sens a request to /rest/lego/playmusic when the button is clicked.
+  - Button calls a playmusic() function that sends a request to /rest/lego/playmusic when the button is clicked.

 ### Niklas Salmi
 - Add what you did